daveminh/Chem550-2024F/docs/grading.md

 Homework and exercises may be submitted late if I have not yet shared the answers.
 I will share the answers soon before midterms.

 You may also transfer tokens to a teammate at any time during the final project.
 For example, to compensate extra contribution to the project, a teammate trying for a C may transfer a token to a teammate who would like an A but who needs to revise a exercise.
 Token transfers must be reported to me by the token sender via email.
+You must provide a reason for a token transfer.